robjhyndman/weird/README.md

 Several functions are provided for providing anomaly scores for all observations.

-- The `density_scores()` function uses either a fitted statistical model, or a kernel density estimate, to compute density scores.
+- The `surprisals()` function uses either a fitted statistical model, or a kernel density estimate, to compute density scores.
 - The `stray_scores()` function uses the stray algorithm to compute anomaly scores.
 - The `lof_scores()` function uses local outlier factors to compute